Ridam-Loo/SaveHexTree/README.md

 # SaveHexTree
-Saves image files in a hex tree format
+Saves image items in a hex tree format